jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

 which tries to match the name part with a suffix, but if it fails falls back to a basic name.

 How do we implement `namePartWithSuffixParser` and `namePartBasicParser`?
-For these, we now need to run a _sequence_ of parsers on some input string, each parser parsing remainder of the input string left behind by its preceding parser.
+For these, we now need to run a _sequence_ of parsers on some input string, each parser parsing the remainder of the input string left behind by its preceding parser.
 To do this, we need the "bind" operator, or `>>=` defined in the `Monad` interface.

 ```